A consistent mixed-dimensional coupling approach for 1D Cosserat beams and 2D surfaces in 3D space: Introduction

 \todoDiss{Introducing a mixed-dimensional coupling changes the underlying mechanical problem.
 In the context of embedded 1D-3D coupling this has been thoroughly discussed and analyzed for positional coupling \cite{Steinbrecher2020} and rotational coupling \cite{Steinbrecher2022}.
 One of the main effects is that the analytical solution of the mixed-dimensional coupling problem has a singularity at the beam centerline.
 In embedded 1D-3D positional coupling case this can be interpreted as a generalization of the well-known Kelvin problem \cite{PodioGuidugli2014,Kelvin1848}, \cf \Cref{fig:introduction:kelvin_flamant:kelvin}, \ie a line load acting on an infinite solid.
 The singularity in the analytical solution prevents the finite element discretization of the mixed-dimensional coupling method to achieve spatial mesh convergence in the fine mesh limit.
 However, it has been shown successfully that for mesh sizes in the range of the beam \cs dimensions or larger, which are well within the range of real life engineering applications, the mortar-type 1D-3D positional \emph{and} rotational coupling methods converge towards the exact solution, \ie the one if the beam were modeled with continuum elements.
 This is a crucial property for the applicability of mixed-dimensional \bts coupling problems.
 The same issue arises in the considered case of 1D-2D \btss coupling, as the analytical solution also has a singularity at the beam centerline, \ie the Flamant problem of a line load acting on an infinite half space \cite{Flamant1892, PodioGuidugli2005}, \cf \Cref{fig:introduction:kelvin_flamant:flamant}.
 However, as in the \btsv case this does not impact the applicability of the proposed \btss coupling method, as the singularity of the mixed dimensional coupling problem does not come into effect for the envisioned mesh size relations, \ie solid element sizes that are in the same range as the beam \cs diameter.
 For a comprehensive discussion on this topic, the interested reader is referred to \cite{Steinbrecher2020, Steinbrecher2022}.}

 The remainder of this work is organized as follows: In \Cref{sec:problem_formulation}, we state the governing equations for solid and beam formulations as well as for the \btssfull method.
-In \Cref{sec:surface_triad}, a suitable procedure for constructing the solid surface triad is presented to couple the rotations of the solid surface to the beam \cs orientations.
+In \Cref{sec:surface_triad}, a suitable procedure for constructing the surface triad is presented to couple the rotations of the surface to the beam \cs orientations.
 The finite element discretization of the \btssfull method is presented in \Cref{sec:discretization}.
-Furthermore, the construction of a~$\C{0}$-continuous surface normal field is elaborated.
-Finally, in \Cref{sec:examples}, we present numerical examples to demonstrate the consistency of the presented \btssfull method and the applicability to real-life engineering and biomedical problems.
-Detailed comparisons with full 3D continuum approaches, \ie beam and solid are modeled as 3D continua and discretized by 3D solid finite elements, for the \btss coupling problem are presented.
-Furthermore, the importance of coupling both positions \emph{and} rotations for \btssc problems is shown.
+Furthermore, the construction of a~$\C{0}$-continuous surface normal field for standard Lagrangian finite element interpolations of the surface is elaborated.
+Finally, in \Cref{sec:examples}, we present numerical examples for the \btsso as well as the \btssh scenario.
+We demonstrate the consistency of the presented \btssfull method, and show comparisons with full 3D continuum approaches, \ie where beam and structure are modeled as 3D continua and discretized by 3D solid finite elements.
+The importance of coupling both positions \emph{and} rotations for general \btssc problems is shown.
+Furthermore, the applicability of the proposed formulation to real-life engineering and biomedical problems is illustrated.